RemusDB/Jumbo-Reading-Data-Vuz/02-Analyze Jumbo metrics.md

 ####### Option Feedback

-<p>January was actually the month with the highest sales level, we are searching for the month with lowest sales level, take a look again.</p>
+<p>Although Brood VVP/BED/ZAV had a strong contribution to the overall weekly growth, they did not had the highest contribution.</p>

 ###### Hint

-<p>Try to visually identify the month with the lowest sales level.</p>
+<p>Compare the weekly Consumentenomzet, analyze each Assortimentcluster and identify the one which had the highest growth from week 2022-14 to 2022-15.</p>

 #### Exercise: Drill-down on Presentatiegroep ###########